better-internet/radworks-docs/docs/getting-started.md

 #### On macOS:

-**Note**: before you can start Upstream for the first time, you'll have to perform some extra steps.
-This is because we haven't set up [Apple notarization][an] for Upstream yet — read more about it [here][aw].
-You'll only have to do this once -- the first time you launch the app.

 1. Open the `radicle-upstream-x.x.x.dmg` package and install Upstream by dragging the `Radicle Upstream` binary to the `/Applications` folder.